SolomonAmaning/Forex-exchange-forecast/pipeline_new.md

   - `MODELS_DIR`: `checkpoints/` and `serving/`
   - `FRAMEWORK_PATH`, `BASE_MODEL_PATH`: model framework roots
 - Services:
-  - Database for jobs/metadata (e.g., PostgreSQL)
+  - Database for jobs/metadata
-  - Cache/Queue for background work (e.g., Redis)
+  - Cache/Queue for background work

 The plan will be continuously reviewed throughout the pipeline development process.